 I guess it all comes down to this: We’re only gonna die from all our arrogance, that’s why we might as well take our time.
 No, wait.
 That’s a completely unrelated Sublime quote.
 How about: We’re all gonna die, so let’s get high.
 Nope.
 Iggy Pop.
 What I mean is – life’s short.
 And we all know what Ferris Bueller said about that.
 Being disciplined can sometimes be super awesome, but life is to be enjoyed.
 I guess you just have to find that striking balance between being healthy/maintaining a certain set of principles, and loving your life and living it to the fullest.

 I enjoy eating veggies and hummus as my crunchy go-to snack.
 I love my egg white scrambles, sans cheese, plus an overload of organic tomatoes, mushrooms and green peppers.
 But, I also love kegs of delicious craft beer and hoovering crumbled cheese out of the container with my hands.
 The paradox here leaves me facing a massive amount of strife and confusion.
-Oh, this life of mine.animal flesh is yummy, Caveman diet, hunter gatherer, I probably eat more vegetables than Vegans, MEAT, Paleo, Stone Age diet
+Oh, this life of mine.Tags: animal flesh is yummy, Caveman diet, hunter gatherer, I probably eat more vegetables than Vegans, MEAT, Paleo, Stone Age diet